joelmoxley/founder-playbook/IV. Team + Execution/03 - Team Building/02 - Content - Team Culture/md/06 - Netflix Team Culture.pdf.md

 Here's an example of a description that appears under a link.

-15 MIN READ || This presentation higlights the cultural elements that Netflix management sees as valuable within members making up a dynamic, effective organization: Judgement, COmmunicaiton, Impact, Curiousity, Innovation, Courage, Passion, Honesty, Selflessness
+15 MIN READ || This presentation higlights the cultural elements that Netflix management sees as valuable within members making up a dynamic, effective organization: Judgement, Communication, Impact, Curiousity, Innovation, Courage, Passion, Honesty, Selflessness

 Credit: [Netflix](https://www.netflix.com/)